vasile-paskardlgm/Heterophilc-Variational-Graph-Auto-Encoders/README.md

 ## Problem Definition
 Supposed there is a **Heterophilc graph:G(V,E,X)**, which means the edge(i,j) exists when node i and j are different in their labels.
 Note that there is another similar but not same definition in **Heterophilc graph:G(V,E,X)**:edge(i,j) exists when node i and j are different in their features.

 We think about link-prediction in such a heterophilc graph.
 Specially, we treat it as a graph signal processing problem and solve it with a perspective of spectral graph network.
+We will also talk about modeling the correlated latent variants z which denotes a joint distribution in graph.
 ## Proposed Method
 ## Baseline Model
 ## Dataset